Nishant1027/SmartRoom/README.md

 # SmartRoom
-An electricity efficient smartroom prototype.
+An electricity efficient smartroom prototype using ESP8266.